popdemtech/smartsite/walkthrough.md

 $ git push heroku [branchName]
 ```

 You can watch the build logs output in the terminal.
-When the deploy succeeds or not is displayed in the terminal as well.
+Whether the deployment is successful or not is displayed in the terminal at the end of the logs.

 ### 4. Access the application.
 The deployed application can be accessed by navigating in the browser to the URL output by Step 1.
-You can also open the deployed appllication with the command `heroku open`.
+You can also open the deployed application with the command `heroku open`.

 <div class="filename">command line</div>